AmirInt/favourite_wine/README.md

 ![](./assets/winery_data_separation_by_features_0_6.png)

 Conversely, the minimum test error and the corresponding train error are respectively 0.062 and 0.077, that belong to the feature combination (6, 9) (Flavanoids, Color intensity).
 But, since we only derive the model from train data, this is not a valid choice.

+### Multivariate:

+We finally, involve all 13 features to perform the classification and this time we have achieved the following train and test errors:

+Train error using all features: 0.015384615384615385

+Test error using all features: 0.041666666666666664